gradle/gradle/subprojects/docs/src/docs/release/notes.md

 specify a default version for a plugin so you don't have to repeat it in every project.
 Or you could tell Gradle what implementation artifact it should look for in case the plugin is not published with plugin markers.

     pluginManagement {
         repositories {
             maven { url = 'someUrl'}
         }
         resolutionStrategy {
             eachPlugin {
                 if (requested.id.namespace = 'my.plugins') {
                     useVersion('1.3')
                 }
             }
         }
     }

 The `pluginManagement` block supersedes the existing `pluginRepositories` block.
 Moreover, you now have full access to the `Settings` DSL inside that block, so you can make decisions e.g. based on start parameters.
 You can also configure plugin management from an init script by using the `settingsEvaluated {}` hook.

 ### Use Java home to choose toolchain for cross compilation

-Instead of setting a `javac` executable on `ForkOptions` it is now possible to use a Java home instead.
+For selecting a Java toolchain for cross compilation you can now use <a href="javadoc/org/gradle/api/tasks/compile/ForkOptions.html#getJavaHome()">ForkOptions.javaHome</a>.
 Gradle will detect the version of the Java installation and use the right compiler from the installation.
-Moreover, for up-to-date checks we track the version of Java installed instead of the path to the executable.
+Setting `ForkOptions.executable` has been deprecated in favor of this new way of choosing the Java compiler for cross-compilation.

-For more information how to use this feature see the [documentation for cross-compilation](userguide/java_plugin.html#sec:java_cross_compilation).
+For more information on how to use this feature see the [documentation on cross-compilation](userguide/java_plugin.html#sec:java_cross_compilation).

 ### Kotlin Build Scripts